Why you should care

 There are many ways to kill a mockingbird before it’s had a chance to sing, but negligence may be the most common: leaving it alone to languish in the cage of a dead-end job, relationship or situation that allows it little time for song.
 Such was the fate that almost silenced Harper Lee.

 Original book cover

-More than half a century after its publication, Lee’s To Kill a Mockingbird still sells over 750,000 copies per year.
-A fact that undoubtedly played a role in the recent lawsuit filed by the ailing 87-year-old writer, who alleges that she was duped by a literary agent into signing over the rights to her masterpiece.
+More than half a century after its publication, Lee’s To Kill a Mockingbird still sells more than 750,000 copies per year.
+A fact that undoubtedly played a role in a lawsuit filed by the ailing 88-year-old writer, who alleges that she was duped by a literary agent into signing over the rights to her masterpiece.

-But before Mockingbird was published 53 years ago, America was a much different place.
+Before Mockingbird was published 54 years ago, America was a much different place.
 By 1956, Emmett Till had been murdered for whistling at a white woman, and Rosa Parks had refused to give up her seat, but the civil rights movement had just begun.
 And by 1956, Nelle Harper Lee from Monroeville, Alabama, and her landmark novel had yet to influence generations of schoolchildren and millions of adults — nor could she have conceived of such an outcome.

 That’s because in 1956 Lee was a rather taciturn 30-year-old ticket agent for the British Overseas Airways Company, who, like many aspiring writers, had come to New York City to pursue her dream.
 But after seven years of struggle, it seemed beyond her grasp.
 And without further help, and with no Kickstarter for another 53 years, that is perhaps where her dream would have ended.

 Luckily, thanks to an introduction from Truman Capote, her childhood friend and neighbor, Lee had made two very good friends in New York: a Broadway composer named Michael Brown and his wife, Joy, a Balanchine dancer.